 Everyone who wants to become a foster carer goes through a similar process.
-We know it can be daunting, but it’s worth it.
+We know it can be a bit scary, but it’s worth it.
 From the moment you submit your enquiry to when you attend panel for a decision, Family Care is there to support you every step of the way.

 Stage 1: Initial Enquiry